 The Big Read is a two-month-long literary and arts celebration for the community, presented by Golden Isles Arts and Humanities and sponsored by the National Endowment for the Arts.
 The community reads one book and comes together for a variety of programming -- including book talks, films, plays, lectures, and art exhibits -- reflecting the themes of the book.
-This year's selection is Beloved by Toni Morrison.
-Pick up your free copy at the sponsor libraries and look for local Big Read events in February and March 2022.
-Learn more at www.goldenislesarts.org.
+In 2022, our community read Beloved by Toni Morrison.

 Beloved is the story of Sethe, a formerly enslaved woman who is living in post-Civil War Ohio with her daughter, Denver.
 Sethe is haunted by the ghost of her baby girl whom she killed years earlier while running from bounty hunters attempting to return her and her children to their enslavers.
 Beloved won the Pulitzer Prize for Fiction in 1988.
 It is based on the true tragic story of Margaret Garner, a woman who was enslaved in Kentucky and escaped with her children to Ohio in 1856.